molotov2k/circularView/README.md

-# CircullarView
+# CircularView
-tinkering with infinite scrolling of circullar collection view
+tinkering with infinite scrolling of circular collection view